This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Angel of the Lord who appears to Daniel in his visions in Daniel 8 & 9.

-In the movie the "holy one" mentioned by Nebuchadnezzar in Daniel 4:13 is considered to be Gabriel as well.
+The "holy one" mentioned by Nebuchadnezzar in Daniel 4:13 is considered to be Gabriel as well.

 Supporting Female Roles